thequickfixer/vulkano-edge/README.md

 # Notes

 - Doing a ```emerge --sync``` should update the repo when updating gentoo
-- For using an older package, Gentoo likes to update the package to the latest unless specified in ```/etc/portage/..``` for more information visit the gentoo wiki here at https://wiki.gentoo.org to prevent Gentoo from updating the package to v1.3.210
+- For using an older package, Gentoo likes to update the package to the latest unless specified in ```/etc/portage/..``` for more information visit the gentoo wiki here at https://wiki.gentoo.org to try and mitigate Gentoo from updating the package to v1.3.210